ad-szwarc/MAAI-29/README.md

 # MAAI-29
-Group project for Multi-agent Artificial Intelligence
+This is the repository for Group 29 of the Multi-agent Artificial Intelligence module at UCL, formed by:

+Stefan Manole
+Damian Kisiel
+Frederik Strikert
+Adrian Szwarc